 It's quite common to see a saucer-shaped antenna atop a building or tower nowadays, and these saucer-shaped antennas are used in two different ways.
 Those pointing upwards to the sky are used for satellite telecommunications.
-The others are used as fixed micro telecommunications antennas, as shown in Figure 1.
+The others are used as fixed micro telecommunications antennas, as shown in a lower figure.

 In flat areas, the radio waves of these stationary micro lines are directed in parallel to the land surface, and any buildings that are erected in the radio wave path (transmission route) will obstruct telecommunications.
-(See Figure 2)
+(See a lower figure)

 This is why any new building plans for high rise buildings (buildings 31 m or more above ground) must be examined with a figure, which is provided by the Ministry of Internal Affairs and Communications and shows the radio propagation blockage prevented area, to ensure that if it will not block transmission lines.

 If the high-rise building is in the transmission line path, the building location, height, shape, and other details must be submitted to the Regional Bureau of Telecommunications prior to construction .